edubart/nelua-lang/docs/pages/overview.md

 local a: auto = 1 -- a is deduced to be of type 'integer'

 -- uncommenting the following will trigger the compile error:
---   error: in variable assignment: no viable type conversion from `boolean` to `int64` --a = false
+--   constant value `1.0` is fractional which is invalid for the type 'int64' --a = 1.0

 print(a) -- outputs: 1
 ```